liornagar799/Ex4/README.md

 **MyFrame:** This class initializes the MyPanel class that will be specified in the following setting.

 **MyPanel**:This class implements the GUI, it updates the following drawings: the drawing of the graph, the drawing of the agents, the drawing of the Pokemon, the drawing of the game data.
+The yellow circles mark the Pokemon and the green circles mark the agents

  ###################################
 ##  Run: